-Goal 1: Foster the growth of mutually beneficial intergovernmental relations between the town and other units of government, and the county.
+Goal 1: Foster the growth of mutually beneficial intergovernmental relations between units of government.

 A. Reduce the cost and enhance the provision of coordinated or consolidated public services and facilities with other units of government including the St. Croix Tribe.